gaehlerm/SoftwareEngineering/README.md

 	low_temp_alert: bool
 }
 ```

+// do we need this second enum???
+I'm not sure anymore if it increases readability.

 Still, this is not yet optimal.
 What does `heater_state = true` or `= false` mean?
 Let's define an enum instead.